-The tall one was navigating and they shoved off as the one lung kicker sputtered to life- seat of the pants is all he could go on- the directions he received to their destination was marked by small reedy bays and even smaller openings in the tall brown giant grasses that lead to the backwater creeks that twisted and turned until they would reach a large flooded cow pasture that doubled as some of the best snipe hunting habitat that Florida could provide- but first they had to find it.
+The tall one was navigating and they shoved off as the one lung kicker sputtered to life.
+The seat of the pants is all he could go on, the directions he received to their destination were marked by small reedy bays and even smaller openings in the tall brown giant grasses that lead to the backwater creeks.
+That twisted and turned until they would reach a large flooded cow pasture that doubled as some of the best snipe hunting habitat that Florida could provide, but first they had to find it.

-Soon they could see a change in the water depth ahead and a head wall of shoreline that cut off the canal – the water track picked up and continued on to their left but first they would have to portage over a small sand bar barely visible under the surface – The tall one decreased the throttle just as the skiff pushed up on the bar- their wake heaving the boat up another foot or more.
+Soon they could see a change in the water depth ahead and a headwall of shoreline that cut off the canal.
+The water track picked up and continued on to their left but first, they would have to portage over a small sand bar barely visible under the surface.
+The tall one decreased the throttle just as the skiff pushed up on the bar, their wake heaving the boat up to another foot or more.